 Search backward starting at the current line and moving 'up' through the history as necessary using a non-incremental search for a string supplied by the user.
+The search string may match anywhere in a history line.

 non-incremental-forward-search-history (M-n)